Americana at Brand: Attractions

 In addition to The Americana at Brand's upscale shops, restaurants and movie theater, the outdoor mall features Waters of Americana, an animated fountain by WET.
 The musical fountain, located in the central landscaped park, performs every hour on the hour, though a non-musical program runs between shows.
 A gold-leaf statue, chosen by developer Rick Caruso, rises from the center of the fountain's smaller pool.
 The statue is a replica of Donald De Lue's 1949 Spirit of American Youth sculpture in France, a memorial to Americans who fought at Normandy in World War II.
 The statue also serves as the icon for The Americana at Brand.

 An internal transit system uses a battery-powered trolley car (built by the Gomaco Trolley Company) to shuttle visitors through the main square and around the perimeter of the complex.
 The line was in operation from the opening of the Americana at Brand complex, in May 2008.
 George F. McGinnis, a retired Disney Imagineer, designed the trolley cars.

 On Nov 6, 2021, Stranger Things day, Netflix launched the first-ever Stranger Things store in the Americana at Brand.
-The shop immerses fans in a world of supernatural mystery and 80’s nostalgia in a one-of-a-kind Stranger Things experience.
+The shop immerses fans in a world of supernatural mystery and 80's nostalgia in a one-of-a-kind Stranger Things experience.

 Since opening, the center has expanded its offering of luxury goods, adding Bottega Veneta, Byredo, Chanel, David Yurman, Golden Goose, Gucci, Louis Vuitton, Omega, Tiffany & Co. and Yves Saint Laurent stores.

+Skyline Pitch

+The city's first rooftop soccer space opened in October 2025.
+Created by experiential agency elemento L2, it features a venue of 25,000 square feet on top of the Americana parking structure.
+There are two full size soccer fields, training areas, fut tennis, a panna cage, interactive play stations and gathering space, for parties and events.